tom-sherman/lambda-streaming-demo/README.md

 # Add HTTP Streaming to your Lambda Functions

-This repo contains a Cloudflare Worker and Durable Object that enables streaming HTTP responses from AWS Lambda functions.
+This repo contains a Cloudflare Worker and Durable Object acting as a gateway to enablee streaming HTTP responses from AWS Lambda functions.
 It's a proof of concept and not production ready, but it's a good starting point for anyone wanting to add streaming to their lambdas.

 All it takes is a few lines of code in your lambda to enable streaming: